 The Ashton Court Estate has 850 acres of woods and grasslands.
 It’s about 1.2 miles from the city centre.

-In the rose garden with Charlie: learn how to maintain the rose garden, meet new friends and treat yourself to a coffee.
+Gardening Group with Tom and Charlie: learn how to maintain the historic rose garden, meet new friends and treat yourself to a coffee.

 Fill in the Volunteering work in large parks form below to know more about our activities and to register your interest.

 Blaise Castle Estate is a 650 acre parkland open to the public near Henbury, about 6 miles from the city centre.

 Weekly Litter picks: no need to register, simple turn up at the car park and the Rangers will lend you a litter picking kit, map and bags.